QLIC-meets/QLIC-meets.github.io/pilot/README.md

 *The Schedule*:

 Decide at the end of each session.
-Default is TBA.
-Suggestion: Wednesdays, before lunch.
+Default suggestion: Wednesdays, before lunch (11:30 AM—1:00 PM).